artemnovichkov/zepcode/README.md

 ## Options
 #### Use color names
-Use color names from Color Palette or `UIColor(red:green:alpha:)` initializers.
+Use color names from Color Palette or `UIColor(red:green:blue:alpha:)` initializers.

 ## How to Install